Design and optimisation for dot brand SEO

 - The existence of titles and image description

 We then applied a score from 0 to 100.
-Our results confirmed that most sites under dot brand domains have not been effectively optimised.
+Our results show that sites under dot brand domains are being increasingly optimised for search.

 The majority of websites had a score ranging from 50 to 59 out of a maximum of 100.
 A score above 75 is considered as “good”, while below 50 shows that the number of failed checks is higher than the number of passed ones.